amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-show-carousel-ads-on-facebook.md

 Today, every internet user has their own needs.
 Some play video games, some work online, some spend their time on social media.
 In every case, the number of gigabytes used is different.
 That’s why Verizon compared its plans with dog breeds to help their customers find the ideal size.

-<iframe style="border: none; overflow: hidden;" src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fverizon%2Fposts%2F10155892979010123&amp;width=500" width="500" height="513" frameborder="0" scrolling="no"></iframe>
+<iframe style="border: none; overflow: hidden;" src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fverizon%2Fposts%2F10155892979010123&amp;width=500" width="500" height="513" frameborder="0" scrolling="no" align="center"></iframe>

 ## Have Fun With Your Carousels

 That’s it.
 We hope you now know how to make the most attractive and effective Carousel Ads.
 We’ve told you everything about Facebook Carousel Ad specs, shared best practices, and shown examples of a few great ads.

-If you plan to create Carousel video ads, you can test our [artificial intelligence](http://softcube.com) for your Facebook Carousel right now.
+If you plan to create Carousel video ads, you can test our [artificial intelligence](https://softcube.com) for your Facebook Carousel right now.